 Dietetics and nutrition

 The Wellness Workshop is home to some of the few Health At Every Size Dietitians in Melbourne.
-Our Dietitians pride themselves on providing you with best practice, evidence-based care in a warm and welcoming setting at our Wellness Centre in Wantirna, as well as delivering online consultations using telehealth, zoom and video-conferencing technologies.
+Our Dietitians pride themselves on providing you with best practice, evidence-based care, delivering online consultations using telehealth, zoom and video-conferencing technologies.

 Our Dietitians are Health At Every Size (HAES) aligned, meaning we’re focussed on improving your overall health and wellness by addressing a variety of health behaviours, rather than focusing solely on weight-based outcomes.
 This approach ensures you feel welcomed, listened to and supported while receiving the best possible care regardless of size, ethnicity, sexual orientation or social status.